San Francisco City Guides: Beginnings

-San Francisco City Guides was founded after frequent requests for a tour of City Hall.
-Gladys Hansen, City Archivist, San Francisco History Room, City Hall, trained a few volunteers to give tours of City Hall and the San Francisco Civic Center to dignitaries, visitors and students.
-There were no schedules and tours were provided on an as-needed basis.
+San Francisco City Guides was founded after frequent requests for a tour of City Hall that were initially given by librarian Gladys Hansen starting in 1976.
+The tours were in such demand that Hansen trained a few volunteers to give tours of City Hall and the San Francisco Civic Center.
+In 1978, San Francisco City guides was formed in partnership with San Francisco Public Library.